tidalcycles/tidal-chocolatey/README.md

-# tidal-chocolatey
+# Chocolatey Packages for TidalCycles
-Chocolatey package definitions for TidalCycles and related installs.
+This repo hosts code for all Chocolatey package related to the TidalCycles live-coding environment.

-## Beta-Testing the TidalCycles package
+## TidalCycles Package
-Interested in testing and giving feedback?
-You can find instructions for testing the TidalCycles package at [tidal/readme.md](tidal/readme.md).
+Source code for the _TidalCycles_ core package is at [tidal/readme.md](tidal/readme.md).